salkuadrat/f/README.md

 f r
 ```

-It's the same as using command `flutter run`.
+It's similar with using command `flutter run`.

 To run project as `flutter run --profile`, use: